 Circuit protection covers a wide range of products and applications.
 It is available for electrical mains, branches, and equipment.

-Circuit breaker for equipment (CBE) is a circuit protection device that falls into the supplementary circuit protection category.
+A circuit breaker is a circuit protection device that falls into the supplementary circuit protection category.
 It is designed to shut off electrical current, before overcurrent damage can occur in the equipment.
 The protection is for equipment circuitry, not branch circuitry.

-- A CBE’s design allows for repeated use.
-They can be used hundreds of times, prior to “falling” apart.
-Factors that affect the demise of the CBE include arc strength, setting time, and frequency of resetting.
+- A circuit breaker’s design allows for repeated use.
+It can be used many times before needing to be replaced.
+Factors that may affect its life span include arc strength, setting time, and frequency of resetting.

-- A CBE by design is resistant to hostile environments.
-Ambient temperatures do not affect some type of CBEs as much as a supplementary fuse.
+- Ambient temperatures do not affect some types of circuit breakers as much as a supplementary fuse may be affected.

-- Initially, a CBE is more costly than a fuse.
-The savings with a CBE comes with the reduction in replacement components.
+- Initially, a circuit breaker may be more costly than a fuse.
+The savings can come with the reduction in replacing components.

 Purpose of Supplementary Protection